Ryanssd22/lectioSvelte/src/lib/themes/themeREADME.md

 update themes page to search for right folder ✓

 goal:
-    - each theme should be its own separate .json
+    - each theme should be its own separate .json ✓

-in each .json it will be these colors

 beach.json